samanajd2/sudoku/README.md

 When the server detects illegal handshake requests, timed-out connections, or malformed data packets, it does not disconnect immediately.
 Instead, it seamlessly forwards the connection to a specified decoy address (such as an Nginx or Apache server).
 Probers will only see a standard web server response.

 ### Drawbacks (TODO)
-1.  **Packet Format**: TCP native; UDP is supported via UoT (UDP-over-TCP) without exposing a raw UDP listener.
+1.  **Packet Format**: TCP native; UDP is relayed via UoT (UDP-over-TCP) without exposing a raw UDP listener.
-2.  **Bandwidth Utilization**: Less than 30%.
-It is recommended for users with high-quality lines or high bandwidth.
-Additionally, it is recommended for VPN service providers ("Airport owners"), as it can effectively increase user traffic usage stats.
+2.  **Bandwidth Utilization**: Obfuscation introduces overhead.
+Use the packed downlink mode to claw back bandwidth when downloads dominate.
 3.  **Client Proxy**: Only supports SOCKS5/HTTP.
 4.  **Protocol Popularity**: Currently only official and mihomo support, no compatibility with other cores.